Haulyn5/CSVista/README.md

 # CSVista

-CSVista is a local-first CSV browser for quickly opening and inspecting CSV files in your browser.
+CSVista is a local-first CSV browser for fast opening and inspecting CSV files directly in the browser.

-The project is designed for developers, data analysts, researchers, and anyone who needs a fast way to understand CSV data without loading it into a notebook or spreadsheet first.
+Tailored for developers, data analysts and researchers, it provides a lightweight way to explore CSV data without loading files into notebooks or traditional spreadsheets.

+Frustrated by the lack of satisfying VS Code extensions for large CSV files, I built CSVista to handle oversized CSV files generated from experimental data.
+Hope it also helps others with the same pain points.

 ## Goals